 Supply chain has become complicated.
 Some would say cumbersome.
 It takes days to make a payment between a manufacturer and a supplier, or a customer and a vendor.
-Contracts must be handled by lawyers and bankers, which means extra cost and delay.
+Contractual agreements require the services of lawyers and bankers, each of which adds extra cost and delay.
 Products and parts are often hard to trace back to suppliers, making defects challenging to eliminate.

 A Blockchain Primer for Supply Chain

 Each payment transaction is added to the ledger, which can be consulted by anyone at any time.
-Details like the amount, time and date of each payment are visible, although your personal identity is not.
+Details like the amount, time, and date of each payment are visible, although the identities of participating parties are not.
 Bitcoin holders therefore usually do not know each other.
-To deal with this anonymity, bitcoin uses another distributed mechanism called mining to add blocks of transactions to the ledger in a secure, tamperproof way.
+To deal with this anonymity, Bitcoin uses another distributed mechanism called mining to add blocks of transactions to the ledger in a secure, tamperproof way.

 All the entities in the chain agree that each transaction is valid.
-For bitcoin, that means a transfer of an amount of bitcoin.
+For Bitcoin, that means a transfer of an amount of Bitcoin.
 For supply chain, it could be payment, warehousing, transport or delivery.

 The copies of the shared ledger all hold the same version of the truth.
-What works for the bitcoin network also works for any other blockchain network, supply chain included.
+What works for the Bitcoin network also works for any other blockchain network, supply chain included.

 Beyond Bitcoin to Business Blockchain

 First, Bitcoin uses “mining” as the way to update and extend the ledger.
-Mining takes large amounts of computer power.
+Mining uses enormous amounts of computer power.
 It also involves many mining teams over the Internet, each competing to be the one to add the next block to the ledger.
 Blockchain for business and specifically for supply chain is not obliged to use mining.
 There are other options for securely updating a business blockchain.

 Applications of Blockchain in Supply Chain